 - infrastructure provision.

-All NSW Councils are required to have a Local Strategic Planning Statement in place in accordance with Environmental Planning and Assessment Act 1979.
+All NSW councils are required to have a Local Strategic Planning Statement in place in accordance with the Environmental Planning and Assessment Act 1979.
 The document was publicly exhibited for 28 days from 4 June to 2 July 2020 and adopted by Council on 25 August 2020.